art-in/microcosm/docs/gotchas/css.md

 9. Default font size in desktop and mobile browsers works differently.

-    In desktop - default font size is really *default font size* that will be applied to page and can be overriden by author (that's why zoom is way to go).
+    In desktop - default font size is really *default font size* that will be applied to page and can be overridden by author (that's why zoom is way to go).
     In mobile - it is changing ratio of Font Inflation (Font Boosting in Chrome for Android).
 Which statistically finds text blocks with text amount above some threshold, and increases font size in that blocks (https://jwir3.wordpress.com/2012/07/30/font-inflation-fennec-and-you/).

 ---